StarRocks/docs/sql-reference/sql-functions/json-functions/json-query-and-processing-functions/json_each.md

 ## Description

-Expands the outermost elements of a JSON object into a set of key-value pairs held in two columns and returns a table that consists of one row for each element.
+Expands the outermost elements of a JSON object into a set of key-value pairs in two columns and returns a table that consists of one row for each element.

 ## Syntax